 PRECINCT DATA BY BEAT:

-Precinct-level Major Crime statistics at the precinct, sector and beat levels for 2014:( PDF )
+Precinct-level Major Crime statistics at the precinct, sector and beat levels through April 2014:( PDF )

 ( XLS )